icopy-site/awesome/docs/awesome/awesome-styleguides.md

 To the extent possible under law, [Richard Littauer](http://burntfen.com) has waived all copyright and related or neighboring rights to this work.icdomain/zero/1.0/)

+To the extent possible under law, [Richard Littauer](http://burntfen.com) has waived all copyright and related or neighboring rights to this work.icdomain/zero/1.0/)

 To the extent possible under law, [Richard Littauer](http://burntfen.com) has waived all copyright and related or neighboring rights to this work.